Descent098/PYTH-101/6. Python Modules/readme.md

 As you can see you can import 'modules' by using the filename without the .py.

-NOTE: this explanation of modules is incredibly simplified, if you are looking at writing your own module to put online please read a more in-depth guide about packaging: https://packaging.python.org/tutorials/packaging-projects/.
+NOTE: this explanation of modules is incredibly simplified, if you are looking at writing your own module to put online please read a more in-depth guide about packaging: https://packaging.python.org/tutorials/packaging-projects/ (I will also have a section dedicated to writing 'community' modules in PYTH-202).

 ## pip; The python package manager

 In python the most popular way of managing modules (sometimes called packages) is with a utility called pip.
 If you have followed my instructions for installing python you should already have pip installed.
-You can find out if it's installed by typing ```pip``` or ```pip3``` (linux) into your command line.
-If you do not have pip installed, please go back and look at the installation instructions in folder 0.
+You can find out if it's installed by typing ```pip```(windows) or ```pip3``` (linux/mac) into your command line.
+If you do not have pip installed, please go back and look at the installation instructions in module 0.

+pip allows you to download and run modules that other people have created on pypi (The python package index; I explain more about this later), or install modules that you have created specifically for pip.
+Using pip you can get access to thousands of modules that do everything from machine learning, to web development, to interfacing with other services.

+The simplest way to use pip is to just type ```pip install <project name>``` on windows or ```pip3 install <project name>``` on mac/linux.

 ### requirements.txt